hillalee/s3-lister/README.md

 ### 3. Deploy Github Actions Workflow
-In order to deploy the workflow, we have two options:
+> In order to deploy the workflow, you have to go to "Actions" tab on your fork and approve using this repo's Actions.
+Then, we have two options:

 ---